2025 United Nations Climate Change Conference: Climate Coalition

-Brazil has proposed a Climate Coalition to integrate carbon markets, including a border carbon adjustment for non-members, similar to the G7 climate club initiative.
-This is the country’s main proposal for the 2025 United Nations Climate Change Conference.
+Brazil proposed a Climate Coalition to integrate carbon markets, including a border carbon adjustment for non-members, similar to the G7 climate club initiative.
+This was the country's main proposal for the 2025 United Nations Climate Change Conference.
 The plan aims to establish a global emissions cap starting at a level close to current emissions and then gradually reducing it until reaching net zero by 2050.
 For any activity that generates emissions, participants would be required to purchase allowances.
 As the cap declines, allowance prices would rise, creating an incentive for decarbonization.
 A border adjustment mechanism would also be implemented and jointly governed by all participants.
 Lower-income countries may pay reduced amounts or be exempt from some costs, and part of the revenue would be used to support their climate-related needs.
-The proposal is considered a potential major outcome of COP30.
+The proposal was considered a potential major outcome of COP30.

-Rafael Dubeux, deputy executive secretary of Brazil’s Ministry of Finance, stated: “All that is needed is a coalition strong enough to move forward.
+Rafael Dubeux, deputy executive secretary of Brazil's Ministry of Finance, stated: "All that is needed is a coalition strong enough to move forward.
 If it includes Brazil, the EU, and China, it could encourage others to join.
-Another relevant player is California, which—if it were a country—would rank as the world’s fourth-largest economy.”
+Another relevant player is California, which—if it were a country—would rank as the world's fourth-largest economy."
 He added, “We expect to have a joint declaration from countries at COP30 to establish the coalition.”

 A report from Harvard University and the Massachusetts Institute of Technology suggests the initiative could lead to: